The number one question we always get about bleach is:

 Won't I break the hair if I bleach too long?

-You can check that by pulling an individual hair strand and see whether it is stretching or not.
+Check hair elasticity by pulling an individual hair strand and see whether it is stretching or not.

 If it is stretching, that's good.
 It means that it is still elastic and that the integrity of the hair has been maintained.